ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an identifier that represents the organization, device, user, entity or Artifact about which Statements (and Receipts) are made and by which a logical collection of Statements can be grouped.
 It is possible that there are multiple Statements about the same Artifact.
-In these cases, distinct Issuers might agree to use `Subject` to create a coherent sequence of Signed Statements about the same Artifact and Verifiers can leverage `Subject` to ensure completeness and Non-equivocation across Statements by identifying all Transparent Statements associated to a specific one.
+In these cases, distinct Issuers ('iss') might agree to use the `sub` CWT Claim to create a coherent sequence of Signed Statements about the same Artifact and Verifiers can leverage `sub` to ensure completeness and Non-equivocation across Statements by identifying all Transparent Statements associated to a specific one.
-In SCITT Statements and Receipts, `Subject` is a member of the COSE header parameter `15: CWT_Claims` within the protected header of a COSE envelope.
+In SCITT Statements and Receipts, `sub` is a member of the COSE header parameter `15: CWT_Claims` within the protected header of a COSE envelope.

 Transparency Service: